havarpan/neoprechac/README.md

 - passist when `gcd(pattern length, number of jugglers) = 1`
 - async jugglinglab when `pattern length % number of jugglers = 0`
 - sync jugglinglab otherwise
-  + experimental, many cases still missing (see python source)
+  + experimental, many cases still missing (no link)
+  + see python source for more information